2024–25 Maine Black Bears men's ice hockey season: Season

 After posting their first 20-win season in more than a decade, Maine came into this season with high expectations.
 While the Black bears had lost their leading scorer from the year before Bradly Nadeau, they retained the services of Albin Boija, who had taken over as the team's starting goaltender in the second half.
 Boija's outstanding play was evident from the very start of the season as he posted back-to-back shutouts in the first week.
 Maine could continue to benefit from his performance throughout the entire season as he put up some of the best numbers in the country and went on to be named as a second team All-American.

 With a solid foundation in goal, Maine was also able to bring a good offensive effort to bear and lost just 2 games in the first half of the season (both to Boston College).
-The team received a huge boost from the addition of several transfer players but none were more surprising that Taylor Makar.
+The team received a huge boost from the addition of several transfer players but none were more surprising than Taylor Makar.
 The Calgary Flames draft pick had a largely unremarkable career to that point with just 22 points during his three seasons at Massachusetts.
 Once he donned the Bears' sweater, however, he was able to find a fit for his game and posted a career year.
 Not only did he shatter his previous career highs but he more than doubled his totals in both goals and points in his senior season.
 With other new players Frank Djurasevic, Charlie Russell and Owen Fowler also featuring prominently in Maine's offensive attack, the team was able to take advantage of the few number of goals they allowed.